-With plenty of Award-winning headphones in the bag, AKG is on a roll, so it shouldn’t be a surprise that its new line of affordable over-ear cans is pretty darn good.
+With plenty of Award-winning headphones in the bag, AKG has been on a roll for nearly half a decade now.
+So it really shouldn’t be a surprise that its 2016 line of affordable over-ear cans - which joins the affordable end of the K range of professional headphones - is pretty darn good.

-We might have been tempted to call them the best value headphones we’ve heard this year – but that was before we listened to the K92s.
+We might have been tempted to call them the best value headphones we’ve heard in recent years – but that was before we listened to the K92s.

-Sitting at the top of the range, the AKG K92s cost £50 – still affordable, but the jump up in sound quality is more than enough to justify spending the extra few quid.
+Sitting at the top of this three-strong range, the AKG K92s cost £50 – still affordable, but the jump up in sound quality is more than enough to justify spending the extra few quid.

 Build and comfort